Survival of the Cheapest: Cost-Aware Hardware Adaptation for Adversarial Robustness: Results and Discussion

-Figure~\ref{fig:time} reveals the training time, inference time, and attack generation time across all datasets and models.
-Slower hardware (see Memory Bandwidth in Table~\ref{tab:hardware}) is only a few milliseconds slower, so this is unlikely to be noticeable to an end-user during inference.
-This should be no surprise since the less-capable hardware is meant to be used exclusively for inference.
-Additionally, the attack time (right sub-figure) increases with both the training (left) and prediction times (center) across hardware and datasets --- an expected result since this is driven by the number of samples and the inference time (see Equation~\ref{eq:attack_time}).
-We can also see that average training time per sample is takes slightly more than than attack generation time per sample (see Figure~\ref{fig:time} left and right plots).

 The power consumption during training, inference, and attack generation for all hardware and datasets is illustrated in Figure~\ref{fig:power}.
-It tracks monetary cost (Figure~\ref{fig:cost}) closely, probably because that's the predominant cost for the datacenter itself~\cite{dayarathna2015data}, so it is unsurprising that cloud billing is correlated with the power requirement.
-Furthermore, we see that the largest dataset (CIFAR100) and smallest GPU (L4) require the least amount of power (Figure~\ref{fig:power}) for prediction, while differences between hardware and datasets are insignificant for the training and attack metrics.
+As expected, it tracks monetary cost (Figure~\ref{fig:cost}) closely --- since power is the predominant operating cost for data centres~\cite{dayarathna2015data}, cloud billing and power draw are structurally coupled by design.

 The monetary cost for each dataset and each piece of hardware is shown in Figure~\ref{fig:cost}.
 For all three datasets across all three pieces of hardware, the cost of training on a single sample often exceeds the cost of attacking a single sample.
-In the best case scenario, they are comparable, but attacks consistently succeed with only 100 samples (Figure~\ref{fig:acc}) while model training requires orders of magnitude more.
+In the best-case scenario, they are comparable, but attacks consistently succeed with only 100 samples (Figure~\ref{fig:acc}) while model training requires orders of magnitude more.
+Together, the power and cost measurements in Figures~\ref{fig:power}--\ref{fig:cost} constitute Monitor-phase observables that a MAPE-K Analyse phase can use to rank hardware configurations by cost-effectiveness.